 The pandemic has also impacted the labor market significantly over the past 2 years.
-In 2021, more than 47 million people quit their jobs in what came to be known as "The Great
+In 2021, more than 47 million people quit their jobs in what came to be known as "The Great Resignation."
+However, "The Great Resignation" became "The Great Reshuffle" as more than half of people who quit their jobs were switching occupations rather than leaving the workforce.

-10 "Consumer Price Index - September 2022."
+"Consumer Price Index - September 2022."
 Bureau of Labor Statistics, U.S. Department of Labor.
 October 2022.
+Ibid.